Devnadish/CV_next/posts/arwebtype.md

 ---
-title: "Types of Web Applications"
+title: 'Types of Web Applications'
-subtitle: "Understanding the Different Types of Web Applications"
+subtitle: 'Understanding the Different Types of Web Applications'
-date: "2020-12-22"
+date: '2020-12-22'
 ---

 ## Understanding the Different Types of Web Applications